Return to the Oddball Archive Index

 The following ~21”x26” Yoo-Hoo advertising piece was sold in the fall of 2017 for $840 featuring Yogi Berra, the company’s chief spokesperson starting in the 1950s and for the next two decades.
 The piece was meant to be hung in stores selling the drink.
 The photo in the advertising piece and the 1959 card must have been taken moments apart.

-On a related note, there is a 1959 Yoo-Hoo Mickey Mantle card (SGC has graded three of them, PSA five), but it’s considered an advertising piece and not a part of this set; its dimensions are a little smaller too.
+On a related note, there is a 1959 Yoo-Hoo Mickey Mantle card, but it’s considered an advertising piece and not a part of this set; its dimensions are a little smaller too (I’ll re-publish an article I wrote about it in the near future).
 A set of Yoo-Hoo Bottle Caps from 1959 are also pretty popular today, featuring Berra, Ford, Kubek, Mantle, McDougald, and Skowron, which came in both a pry-off and screw-top style.

 The Standard Catalog of Baseball Cards prices the Berra and Ford cards the same, but most would describe the Berra as the set’s scarcest and key card.